AVerteC/c-asgn0/README_asgn4.md

  ```
 * Running httpserver without specifying the `thread_count` with `-t` will use a default amount of 4 worker threads.
 * An example port to use the server with is `8080`.
-* The server will error out if the `log_filename` is forbidden, but will create a new file or concatenate the file called `log_filename` otherwise.
+* The server will error out if the `log_filename` is forbidden.
+* It will create a new file or concatenate the file called `log_filename` if the file with the specified name does not exist yet.
 * Use `CTRL + C` to stop the server.
 * When stopping with`CTRL + C`, the server might not properly unbind from the ports
   so connecting to a previously used port can result in this error message: `httpserver: bind error: Address already in use`